 So first you need to extract the data from Xero.
 The Xero platform is unable to export all organization data at once.
 So getting all of your data out of Xero is a multi-step and multi-export process.
 Xero data must be exported as individual reports and areas of your Xero accounts.

 Doesn’t sound very efficient, does it?
 That’s why there are many third-party data integration services available on the market.
-So let’s take a look at some of the options that will help your company connect your Xero data to be visualized in Google Data Studio, and save your data team hours of manual data wrangling.
+So let’s take a look at some of the options that will help your company connect your Xero data to be visualized in Looker Studio, and save your data team hours of manual data wrangling.

-Xero to Google Data Studio: The Breakdown
+Xero to Looker Studio: The Breakdown

 *Stated prices are rates given when billed monthly, in US dollars.
 Most options have cheaper monthly options when billed annually and options for similar rates in other currencies.